FHA's New Rules: Student Loan Debt Calculation

 Many young individuals take on student loan debt to increase their earning potential.
 A borrower with debt from law school, graduate school, or medical school may be eligible for a loan with a higher loan amount if their debt-to-income ratio is high.

-The Different Types of Student Loan Repayment Plans
+Overview of Student Loan Repayment Plans

 You may pay back your student loans in many ways, including: